tushar93026/SIH-Smart-Education/README.md

 7.Announcements: Stay updated with important announcements and notifications from educators.

 Technologies Used

 1.HTML: Markup language for structuring the content.
 2.CSS: Styling language for enhancing the visual presentation.
-3.JavaScript: Programming language for interactive and dynamic features.